Larry King: Health problems and death

 On February 24, 1987, King suffered a major heart attack and underwent a successful emergency quintuple-bypass surgery.
 Following this, he wrote two books about living with heart disease.
 Mr. King, You're Having a Heart Attack: How a Heart Attack and Bypass Surgery Changed My Life (1989, ISBN 978-0-440-50039-1), which was written with New York's Newsday science editor B. D. Colen, and Taking On Heart Disease: Famous Personalities Recall How They Triumphed over the Nation's #1 Killer and How You Can, Too (2004, ISBN 978-1-57954-820-9), which features the experience of various celebrities with cardiovascular disease, including Peggy Fleming and Regis Philbin.
 King quit smoking after he had the heart attack, having smoked three packs of cigarettes a day until then.

 King related his heart attack experience in an interview in the 2014 British documentary film The Widowmaker, which advocates for coronary calcium scanning to motivate preventive cardiology and highlights the financial conflicts of interest in the widespread use of coronary stents.
 He received annual chest X-rays to monitor his heart condition.
 During his 2017 examination, doctors discovered a malignant tumor in his lung.
 It was then successfully removed with surgery.

 On April 23, 2019, King underwent a scheduled angioplasty and also had stents inserted.
 It was erroneously reported that he had another heart attack along with heart failure; these claims were later retracted.
 He returned to Politicking with Larry King on August 15 of the same year.
-On November 27 of the same year, King said he had a stroke in March, and was in a coma "for weeks".
+On November 27 of the same year, King said he had suffered a stroke in March, and was in a coma "for weeks".
 Later, King admitted that he had contemplated suicide following a stroke, telling Los Angeles television station KTLA, "I thought I was just going to bite the bullet.
 I didn't want to live this way."

 On January 2, 2021, it was reported that King had been admitted to the Cedars-Sinai Medical Center in Los Angeles due to severe COVID-19 infection, but had moved out of the ICU.
-Three weeks later, on January 23 of the same year, at the age of 87, King died of sepsis due to the prior health issues (such as a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to bacterial infection), though he had survived from the virus.
-His estranged wife, Shawn Southwick-King, told Entertainment Tonight that King died from a sepsis infection, which was unrelated to COVID-19.
+Having survived the virus, three weeks later on January 23 at the age of 87, King died of sepsis.
+His estranged wife, Shawn Southwick-King, told Entertainment Tonight his sepsis was allegedly unrelated to COVID-19.